-The standards and principles regarding the use of other’s original work and acknowledging material obtained from other sources in assignments and assessment tasks extends across all year groups.
+The standards and principles regarding the authenticity of student work and acknowledging material obtained from other sources in assignments and assessment tasks extends across all year groups.
 Although these following statements refer specifically to students in Years 9 to 12 (Syllabus Stages 5 and 6), students in Years 7 and 8 should be aware of the standard required and should always acknowledge the source of the information they are using or quoting.
 The following statements are central for the standard required by our students and form the basis for the procedures which will be followed in the case of suspected malpractice, plagiarism or cheating:

-- The teacher who suspects malpractice is to report the offence to the relevant Leader of Learning.
+- The teacher who suspects malpractice is to report the offence to the relevant Leader of Learning;

-- Students who are suspected of plagiarism will be interviewed by the Leader of Learning and asked to provide evidence of research in note or draft form.
+- Students who are suspected of plagiarism will be interviewed by the Leader of Learning and asked to provide evidence of research in note or draft form;

-- Students suspected of cheating will be interviewed by the Leader of Learning.
+- Students suspected of cheating will be interviewed by the Leader of Learning;

 For more information, please refer to the Curriculum Handbooks, Years 7-10 or Assessment Handbooks, Years 11-12 where you will find details on “What is Plagiarism” and the correct procedure for acknowledging different sources.